 There are conditions for this work permit.

-You must have a contract with a Mauritius company.
-Your employer of record must be in one of the following sectors:
+You must have a contract with a Mauritian company.
+Your employer of record must be in one of the following areas:

 - Artificial Intelligence

 - Information Technology

 You must also apply for the work permit with six months of completing your study in Mauritius.